NethServer/ns8-core/doc/new_module.md

 ## Step 3: start the module

-First, we have to tell to the cluster agent to istantiate a new module.
-The cluster agent will allocate a new unix user and call the `create-module`:
+First, we have to tell the cluster to instantiate a new module.
+The node agent will create a new Unix user that runs the rootless module and schedule the `create-module` action to start soon:
 ```
 add-module mymodule 1
 ```

+> The above command means: "add a new instance of module *mymodule* to node *1*"

 The output will look like:
 ```
 {"rootfull": false, "mid": "mymodule1"}
 ```

+> Note: `mid` is an abbreviation for *module-identifier*.

 Then, wait for the `create-module` to complete.
 You can inspect `journalctl` to monitor the task progess.
-The task will have a name like `module/mymodule1/e6707401-44b7-4283-8fe9-f0aa189d3a23`.
+The task will store its result under a random key prefix, e.g. `module/mymodule1/task/e6707401-44b7-4283-8fe9-f0aa189d3a23`.
 Example:
 ```
 journalctl | grep module/mymodule1
 ```

-You can also inspect the task:
+You can also inspect the task results:
 - read the exit code: `redis-cli get module/mymodule11/task/e6707401-44b7-4283-8fe9-f0aa189d3a23/exit_code`
 - read the standard output: `redis-cli get module/mymodule1/task/e6707401-44b7-4283-8fe9-f0aa189d3a23/output`
 - read the standard error: `redis-cli get module/mymodule1/task/e6707401-44b7-4283-8fe9-f0aa189d3a23/error`